Flexography: Process overview

 For every colour to be printed, a plate is made and eventually put on a cylinder which is placed in the printing press.
 To make a complete picture, regardless of printing on flexible film or corrugated paper, the image transferred from each plate has to register exactly with the images transferred from the other colors.
 To ensure an accurate picture is made, mounting marks are made on the flexographic plates.
 These mounting marks can be microdots (down to 0.3 mm) and/or crosses.
 Special machinery is made for mounting these plates on the printing cylinders to maintain registration.
 Earle L. Harley invented and patent the Opti-Chek Mounting and Proofing machine enabling the operator to check the registration before going to the press.

 Precision mounting is critical for producing good quality print which is in the register and has a direct impact on minimizing waste.
 The mounting process needs to deliver the same accurate result each time a job is mounted, consistent accuracy is the target.
 For simplicity we'll refer to print sleeves throughout this module but you can substitute cylinders if these are used in your operation.

 Generally plates are mounted directly onto the print sleeve but for corrugated operations, plates are mounted onto a carrier sheet that is fixed to the print sleeve in the press when required, it is removed and kept in storage between print runs.
 You'll find out about carriers in the corrugated section of this module.

+Flexographic plate mounting can be done manually or with automated equipment.
+Manual mounting relies on the operator’s skill to position plates, while semi-automatic and fully automatic systems use motorized cameras and robotics to enhance speed and repeatability.
+Automated plate mounters reduce setup time and human error, helping to guarantee that plates are in register for high-quality output.
+Businesses often start with manual mounting systems due to their lower initial cost and simplicity, then transition to automated processes as their operations scale and production demands increase.
+Manufacturers like Heaford offer modular mounting solutions designed specifically for this purpose, enabling gradual upgrades from manual to fully automated systems.

 There are two key areas to achieve effective plate mounting, positioning the plate correctly and achieving a good bond.

 Positioning is achieved by correctly lining up register marks that are common to each plate in the set.
 The skill is to plan carefully exactly where these marks should be.
 A variety of marks can be used, register crosses and micro dots.
 A good bond is achieved by means of special mounting tape.
 Accurate positioning is essential or the images of each colour will not be superimposed correctly, they will be out of register.